MarcBoule/Geodesics/README.md

 ![Geodesics](res/img/Energy.jpg)

 How would the most meaningful equation of modern physics sound?
 If a small amount of mass can be turned into an incredibly big amount of energy, two simple sine waves can create unexpected tones with rich harmonic content.
 [ENERGY](doc/geodesics2.0-energy.pdf) is a digital oscillator/synth voice that focuses on ring modulation synthesis.
 Two sines are multiplied according Einstein/Poincaré’s famous equation.
 It is capable of meditative drones, organ tones, extreme noises, and low modulations.
-For a video introduction to this module, please see Omri Cohen's [Energy tutorial](https://www.youtube.com/watch?v=pNjUCVg9O_Y).
+For a video introduction to this module, please see Omri Cohen's [Energy tutorial](https://www.youtube.com/watch?v=pNjUCVg9O_Y), and his [Complex LFO quicktip](https://www.youtube.com/watch?v=Tw9HK9fhiSg).